tom-pollak/notes/HCI2/Computer Supported Cooperatve Work.md

 ### Distributed Cognition

-- Propagation of knowledge between different individuals and artefacts
+- Propagation of knowledge between different individuals and artifacts
 - How intelligence is manifested at the systems level as opposed to cognitive level

 ## Distributed participation